uLinck/uLinck/README.md

-* I'm Csharp/Java Developer ☕
+* I'm Fullstack Developer ☕
 * Constantly trying to be better than before. 🧠
 * Studying Software Analysis and Development at Estácio University. 👨‍🎓